bv86/zefir-test/README.md

 - merged the server part of next.js into the `server` project (apparently possible using nest-next library)
 - the pubsub implementation used here is not suited for production according to nestjs documentation
 - subscription is done only for added users and not for removed/updated users
+- migrations are in automatic mode, it would be better to manage them manually according to documentation

 ## testing